canonical/ubuntu-pro-docs/update-token.rst

    $ sudo pro detach && sudo pro attach NEW_TOKEN

-As above, for machines registered to Landscape we also want to restart Landscape client:
+For machines registered to Landscape, we also want to restart Landscape client:

 .. code-block:: bash